UXDE dot Net

 I’m guessing this film won’t be shown as part of the Enterprise‘s new “zero-tolerance movie night.”
 (The revised, anti-”gay” — but not anti-gay — trailer for The Dilemma features Cee Lo Green‘s big hit of 2010, “Fuck You,” as background music, though it’s the radio-friendly version of the song, which is titled “Forget You.”
 Coincidence?)
 But does this mean Anderson Cooper has finally come out of the—

 On second thought, it’s probably best that I don’t wade into those waters, which now seem almost as treacherous as the ones the crew of the USS Enterprise have sailed into near Iraq and Afghanistan.
-But then, that’s their job.
+But, after all, that’s their job.
 And as Bruce Fleming, an English professor at the U.S. Naval Academy, wrote in an op-ed piece for the Washington Post last Friday, “The military’s mission is to exert force and possibly kill people.
 It cannot work within the rules of civilian office culture.”
 In other words, running out of staples can be a bitch, but running out of ammo is something else entirely.

 “Since his dismissal,” reported the Baltimore Sun‘s Susan Reimer, “several thousand sailors have risen to support him on Facebook and in the media, including gay and female sailors.
 Not only did they find him an excellent leader, but they thought his movies were funny and good for morale.”

 Not everyone on board the Enterprise liked the videos, however.
 (Remember, comedy is subjective.
 The Hurt Locker may have won Best Picture last year, but I didn’t laugh once.)
-Honors mentions in the video posted at Wired.com, in the guise of his “alternate personality” aviator, that some Enterprise crew members made anonymous complaints regarding “inappropriate material” in his videos, which included jokes about masturbation in close quarters and co-ed showers on the ship.
+Honors mentions in the video posted at Wired.com, in the guise of his “alternate personality” aviator, that some Enterprise crew members had made anonymous complaints regarding “inappropriate material” in his videos, which included jokes about masturbation in close quarters and co-ed showers on the ship.

 Fleming stated in the Post that his empathy for Honors’s situation “comes from 23 years as a civilian professor at the Naval Academy, living daily the increasing divide between military and civilian culture.
 I think you have to take a stand about coarse stuff such as this, and mine is not the captain’s.
 I had a gay brother who died of AIDS, so I start each semester by telling the midshipmen they may not, in my classroom, criticize something as weak or unconvincing by calling it ‘gay.’
 Their whole generation does so, so it’s spitting in the ocean, but you have to start somewhere.”